The things concerning the altar of Burnt Offerings and the priestly garments.

 The black and white Urim and Thummim by which the Aaronic high priest was to cast lots before the LORD, to determine the will of God in any matter.

 28:30 And thou shalt put in the breastplate of judgment the Urim and the Thummim; and they shall be upon Aaron’s heart, when he goeth in before the LORD: and Aaron shall bear the judgment of the children of Israel upon his heart before the LORD continually.

 28:31 And thou shalt make the robe of the ephod all of blue.
 28:32 And there shall be an hole in the top of it, in the midst thereof: it shall have a binding of woven work round [a reinforced seam around the neck hole] about the hole of it, as it were the hole of an habergeon, that it be not rent.

-On the bottom of the blue ephod shall be bells of gold, that the physical high priest may be heard as he walks about.
+On the bottom of the blue ephod were bells of gold, so that the physical high priest may be heard as he walks about.